pdnelson/Morse-Code-Decoder-Library/README.md

 called "listening").

 Specifically, how the code behind `getListeningStatus` operates is that, after the user holds the button/telegraph key for the duration of time defined by `finishedTypingMs`, then we enter "listening mode."
-This can be used to signify that you are TOTALLY finished with a message, as in the Keyboard Example below.

 Is this a bit confusing?
 Possibly!
 Check out the code examples for some more clarity!

 ## General Example
 The general example included will run on any microcontroller that you can write C++ for; it showcases all of the functions library contains, and explanations of what they do.

-## Keyboard Example
-I used an Arduino Micro with this example, because it is the Arduino board that is most-easily usable as a USB interface device (such as a keyboard).

-For this, the Arduino is seen as a USB keyboard by whatever device it is plugged into, and the button/telegraph key can be used to enter messages in morse code.
-These messages are then converted to ASCII characters, and typed on the screen.

-To use the enter key, hold the button/telegraph key for the duration defined in `finishedTypingMs`.

 ## Morse Code International Alphabet
 This library uses the INTERNATIONAL alphabet, as well as some special characters I threw in there.
 Check out